jrbrtsn/ban2fail/README.md

 + Efficient enough to run every 0.4 seconds without monopolizing a CPU core on a modest server.

++ In the case of a reboot or after iptables filters get flushed, blocking rules will be instantaneously generated from entire log file histories (long memory).

 *ban2fail* started with a few hours of frenzied C hacking after my mail server